traxia/repo/README.md

 #Traxia Repositories

 These are the libraries we use for our production environment.
+Compiled to work with Java 7 and above.

 ---